Ryuko Hira: Social contributions

 During H.H.
 Dalai Lama's visit to Japan in November 2009, Hira hosted his holiness at the Okinawa Prefecture Peace Memorial Park.
 He also led an economic delegation to India in November 2015, which was notably participated in by Mr. Osamu Suzuki, Chairman of Suzuki Motor Corporation, who also attended the 34th Convocation of the Sri Sathya Sai Institute of Higher Learning.
 In Prashanti Nilayam, the delegation was also guided by Hira to the largest statue in the world of Lord Hanuman, the Hindu deity, who is also known as "Maruti" - India's largest brand of Maruti Suzuki Cars.
 In 1990, Hira patronized the construction of the Sri Sathya Sai Institute of Higher Medical Sciences in Puttaparthi, which was inaugurated by the Prime Minister of India, P.V.
 Narasimha Rao, in 1991, and in 2000, the construction of the Chaitanya Jyoti Museum in Prashanti Nilayam.

 In October 2017, the 72nd Arts Festival by the Agency of Cultural Affairs in Japan, and the '2017 - The Year of Japan-India Friendly Exchanges' which was adopted by the governments of Japan and India, were conducted.
-During this, the great Indian epic 'Mahabharata' was historically produced by the National Kabuki Theatre in Japan under the title 'The War Chronicles of Mahabharata'.
-The production was delivered in a traditional Kabuki-style artform.
+During this, the great Indian epic 'Mahabharata' was produced by the National Kabuki Theatre in Japan under the title 'The War Chronicles of Mahabharata'.
+The production was delivered in a traditional Kabuki-style art form.
 Renowned Kabuki actors such as Onoe Kikunosuke, Bando Tamasaburo, and Onoe Kikugoro VII were part of its cast.
 As a commemoration of the 70th year of Indo-Japan relations, and the centenary anniversary of the Indian Commerce and Industry Association Japan (ICIJ), Hira and the Okinawa-India Friendship Association hosted a special screening of 'The War Chronicles of Mahabharata'.